danwing/cidfi/draft-wing-cidfi.md

 (or DTLS) works.
 The elements involved are only the QUIC (or DTLS) client and server and with the participating CIDFI-aware network elements.

+CIDFI can operate over IPv4, IPv6, IPv4/IPv4 translation (NAT), and IPv6/IPv4
+translation (NAT64).
+Packet metadata is communicated over a TLS-encrypted channel from the CIDFI client to its CIDFI-aware network elements, and mapped to integrity-protected QUIC (or DTLS) Connection Identifiers.

 # Network Preparation